Creates a Kinesis data stream. A stream captures and transports data records that are continuously emitted from different data sources or producers

 - Create more shards than are authorized for your account.

-For the default shard limit for an AWS account, see Streams Limits
+For the default shard limit for an AWS account, see Amazon Kinesis Data Streams Limits

 .
-If you need to increase this limit, contact AWS Support
+To increase this limit, contact AWS Support

 You can use